strumy/letstuffgo/README.md

 ## LetStuffGo project

-This is the code base of the GDSD team G6 project, LetStuffGo
+This is the code base for LetStuffGo project

 ## License